mjit584/2019/content/pages/story1/gov-birthrite-int.md

             <div class="slide-image">
               <img class="slide-img-doc slide-img" src="assets/colombia.svg" alt="Colombia">
               <div class="slide-txt">
-                <p>Colombia has what we could call as “conditional” birthright citizenship.
-To obtain the Colombian citizenship at birth, one must have at least one parent a Colombian citizen or a Colombian legal resident.</p>
+                <p>Colombia has “conditional” birthright citizenship.
+To obtain Colombian citizenship at birth, one must have at least one parent that is a Colombian citizen or a Colombian legal resident.</p>

-                <p>Unfortunately, many Venezuelan migrants do not fit into this description.</p>
+                <p>Unfortunately, many Venezuelan migrants do not fit this description.</p>
               </div>
             </div>
           </div>